surfscape/web-portal/src/community.md

 ---
+title: Community
-title: Community - Retro Space
+hero_title: Retro Space
+hero_description: Official SurfScape Discord server partner.
+hero_banner: retro_space_earth_banner.png
+hero_banner_description: A photo of earth with the sun rising behind, with Y2K style letters saying RS as an acronym for Retro Space.
 layout: page.njk
-banner: retro_space_earth_banner.png
 ---

-Retro Space is our Discord community that pre-dates SurfScape.
-It's our second place of communication for updates and announcements but also a place to gather our community together.
+Retro Space is an official SurfScape partner Discord server.
+It's our second place of communication for updates and announcements and also a place to gather the community together.

-There's only one requirement to join, which is to follow our guidelines/rules of community conduct which can be found below.
-When you're ready, join the server from the iframe below, happy chatting!
+The only requirement to join is to follow our guidelines/rules.
+When you're ready, join the server from the widget below, happy chatting!

 ## Guidelines